 The Saint-Theobald Collegiate of Thann in Alsace is considered one of Alsace’s most beautiful Gothic churches.
 A local saying states: “The spire of Strasbourg is the highest, the spire of Freiburg is the broadest, but the spire of Thann is the prettiest.”
 Let’s learn more about the Thann Collegiate Church…

-The church, built between the 14th and the 16th century, displays a remarkable example of Flamboyant Gothic style.
+The church, built between the 14th and 16th centuries, displays a remarkable example of the Flamboyant Gothic style.
 It is arguably one of the most richly decorated churches in Alsace.

 The church was built in several stages.
-The construction work started in 1307 and was later delayed due to the 1356 Basel earthquake.
-The South lateral nave was completed in 1332 and the Flamboyant spire in 1516.
+The construction work started in 1307 and was delayed due to the 1356 Basel earthquake.
+The South lateral nave was completed in 1332, and the Flamboyant spire in 1516.

 In 1442, a college of canons from the village of Saint-Amarin came to Thann.
-The church of Thann became a “collegiate”, that is a church housing a college of canons.
+The church of Thann became a “collegiate”, a church housing a college of canons.